 Determining whether a bridge is reaching the end of its useful life is part science, part sense, part adventure.

-While 21st century bridge inspection procedures include everything from snooper trucks to aerial drones to ground-penetrating radar and ultrasonic testing equipment, simple visual, tactile and auditory techniques remain the most reliable and cost-effective methods for detecting deficiencies.
+While 21st century bridge inspection procedures include everything from snooper trucks to aerial drones to ground-penetrating radar and ultrasonic testing equipment, simple visual, tactile, and auditory techniques remain the most widely used and cost-effective methods for detecting deficiencies.

 It’s called “sounding,” and Jason uses it and other tactics to determine how safe our bridges are.
 Problems can often be found by tapping the surface of a bridge and listening to the differences in how the tapping sounds.